Climate protest at Berlin airport sparks massive police operation | DW | 10.11.2019

 Dozens of climate protesters staged a sit-in at Berlin's Tegel Airport, prompting police to quickly surround the area.
-The operation sparked traffic jams and extra hurdles for passengers trying to reach the airport.
+The operation led to traffic jams and extra hurdles for passengers trying to reach the airport.

 Passengers trying to reach Berlin's Tegel Airport on Sunday were hit with delays after police blocked roads and enacted tighter security controls in response to a climate protest.